StormYearr/TechStackAI/README.md

 ## 🌟Welcome to My AI Repository!🌟

 ### 👩‍💻 About Me
-I'm Nazanin Ahmadi, Computer engineering student of Isfahan University of Technology 🎓, passionate about expanding my skills in AI development.
+I'm Nazanin Ahmadi, Computer engineering student of Isfahan University of Technology 🎓, passionate about expanding my skills in AI.

 ### 📚 Purpose of this Repository
 This repository is dedicated to learning and practicing Artificial Intelligence (AI), Machine Learning (ML), and related fields.
 It serves as a platform to: